chmike/securecookie/README.md

 The mac is an hmac(md5) computed over the value and random bytes.
-While it is easy to forge an md5 collision, forging a valid hmac(md5) is harder because of the key.
+While it is easy to forge an md5 collision, forging a valid hmac(md5) is harder because of the secret key.
 It is even harder if the MAC is encrypted.

 The key is 32 byte long.
 The first 16 bytes are used as hmac key, the last 16 bytes are used as encryption key.